tkrajina/cartesius/README.md

 Cartesius is a library for drawing 2d coordinate system images.

+## Why cartesius?

+Many other similar modules dependes on external C/C++ libraries which are not available everywhere (for example on Google AppEngine).
+Cartesius is a lightweight solution with minimum dependencies (only PIL).

+## Examples

-Note, all examples come in two versions: normal and antialiased.
-Antialiased can be created ba adding <tt>antialiasing = True</tt> in <tt>CoordinateSystem.draw()</tt> but are more CPU intensive to create.
+All examples come in two versions: normal and antialiased.
+Antialiased can be created ba adding <tt>antialiasing=True</tt> in <tt>CoordinateSystem.draw()</tt> but are more CPU intensive to create.

-## 50 random circles
+### 50 random circles

 ![graph-0-0.png](http://tkrajina.github.io/cartesius/graph-0-0.png)&nbsp;![graph-0-1.png](http://tkrajina.github.io/cartesius/graph-0-1.png)&nbsp;